Published 23 May 2020. Updated 28 October 2020.

-In 2019 a Malaysian media article indicated that the zoo would be investigated by the Malaysian anti-corruption authorities for “possible corruption.”
+A 2019 Malaysian media article indicated that the zoo would be investigated by the Malaysian anti-corruption authorities for “possible corruption.”

-There are 38 indoor dens and two outdoor cages for chimps and Sumatran orangutans (ten apes in total) at Zoo Negara.
-The dens and cages are not viewable to zoo visitors.
-Based on details from PERHILITAN, the peninsular Malaysia wildlife department, the outdoor cages are used by the zoo to keep apes that are not released into outdoor enclosures during Zoo Negara’s operational hours.
-Up to three apes can be kept in either of these cages.
-This means that the apes are kept in the dens when the zoo is closed.
+There are 38 indoor dens and two outdoor cages for ten chimps and Sumatran orangutans at Zoo Negara.
+Visitors are not allowed access to the dens and cages.
+Based on details from PERHILITAN, the Peninsular Malaysia wildlife department, the outdoor cages are used by the zoo to keep apes that are not released into outdoor enclosures during Zoo Negara’s operational hours.

 After making two inquiries, PERHILITAN confirmed on 1 April (through the Public Complaints Bureau) that the size of 37 of the indoor dens is not compliant with the 2013 amended Malaysian zoo regulations.
 To remain within the regulations, only one chimp or orangutan can be kept in the one indoor den that is compliant.

-Therefore, most of the apes are kept among the 37 indoor dens outside of the zoo’s operating hours.
+Hence, most of the apes are kept among the 37 indoor dens outside the zoo’s operating hours.
 We believe the dens were built over 15 years ago.

-We estimate the apes spend more time in the dens than in an outdoor enclosure as the zoo is closed between 5.00 pm and 9.00 am the day after.
+We estimate the apes are kept for more than 12 hours a day as the zoo is closed between 5.00 pm and 9.00 am the day after.

-We first contacted the zoo in late 2018 to question the keeping of the apes.
+We first contacted the Zoo Negara in late 2018 to question the keeping of the apes.
 In January 2020, we informed the zoo that the dens are too small to allow the apes to exhibit natural behaviours and ensure their psychological wellbeing.